WorldMM: Dynamic Multimodal Memory Agent for Long Video Reasoning: Additional Implementation Details

 \paragraph{Memory-based Video LLMs} Memory-based video LLMs construct explicit memories from the video stream.
 For EgoRAG~\citep{egolife} and Ego-R1~\citep{ego-r1}, which build hierarchical textual memories, we use the same temporal granularity applied when constructing \modelname{}’s memory.
 For models that perform iterative reasoning, including Ego-R1~\citep{ego-r1} and M3-Agent~\citep{m3-agent}, we evaluate the checkpoints released by authors and set the maximum number of reasoning iterations to 5 to ensure consistent evaluation across all systems.
 All other implementation details follow the official specifications provided by the respective authors.

-To construct multi-scale episodic memory, we tailor the temporal resolutions to each dataset’s duration.
+To construct multi-scale episodic memory, video captioning is performed at each temporal unit by passing sampled video frames along with transcripts generated using Distil-Whisper large-v3.5~\citep{distil-whisper}.
+Moreover, we tailor the temporal resolutions to each dataset’s duration.
 For EgoLifeQA and Ego-R1 Bench, which contain week-long videos, we use four broad timescales: 30 seconds, 3 minutes, 10 minutes, and 1 hour.
 For HippoVlog, LVBench, and Video-MME, which contain shorter recordings averaging about an hour, we adopt shorter timescales of 10 seconds, 30 seconds, 3 minutes, and 10 minutes to better match their temporal structure.
 For semantic memory, triplets with a similarity score above 0.6 are consolidated using an LLM, and the top 10 triplets are retrieved at query time.
 The retrieval agent is limited to a maximum of five iterations, consistent with the baseline evaluation setting.